techidaily/site-win11-tips/source/_posts/resolving-chrome-profiles-issues-on-windows-devices.md

  As aforementioned, the profile error can appear as a temporary glitch in the browser.
 The solution, in this case, is to restart your browser.

- To restart, close Google Chrome and then launch Task Manager (see[how to open the Task Manager](https://www.makeuseof.com/ways-to-open-task-manager-windows-10/) for more details).
+ To restart, close Google Chrome and then launch Task Manager (see [how to open the Task Manager](https://www.makeuseof.com/ways-to-open-task-manager-windows-10/) for more details).
 Switch to the**Processes** tab in the Task Manager, right-click on all the Chrome-related services, and choose**End** **Task** .

 Next, launch Google Chrome and check if the problem continues.